mbierlee/preprocessor/README.md

 [![DUB Package](https://img.shields.io/dub/v/preprocessor.svg)](https://code.dlang.org/packages/preprocessor)

-A language-agnostic pre-processor library for D. It allows you to pre-process code or text in any language using C-like directives.
+A language-agnostic preprocessor library for D. It allows you to pre-process code or text in any language using C-like directives.
 In some projects for example it is used to pre-process GLSL shader sources.
+This is not a CLI tool, only a library.
+The library does not deal with reading or writing files, that is up to the user.

 See the `examples/` directory for how to use it and [SPECS.md](SPECS.md) for more details on what is supported in the pre-processing language.
 Finally, if you want to see some detailed examples, see the unittests in [source/preprocessor/package.d](package.d).